-Victoria, BC– The Capital Regional District (CRD) Traffic Safety Commission (TSC) awarded the second annual Cst.
-Sarah Beckett Memorial Scholarship to Nathaniel Blondeau in a presentation at the West Shore RCMP detachment in Langford today.
+Victoria, BC– The Capital Regional District (CRD) Traffic Safety Commission (TSC) awarded the third annual Cst.
+Sarah Beckett Memorial Scholarship to Adam Sawyer and EJ Weston in a presentation at the West Shore RCMP detachment in Langford today.

 "The CRD Traffic Safety Commission is proud to award this scholarship in the memory of Cst.
-Sarah Beckett to such a deserving candidate as Nathaniel Blondeau," said Colin Plant, Chair of the Traffic Safety Commission.
+Sarah Beckett to two such deserving candidates," said Dr. Murray Fyfe, Co-Chair of the Traffic Safety Commission.
 "While nothing will ever take away the pain, sadness and loss as a result of Cst.
 Sarah Beckett’s tragic death, this memorial scholarship creates a legacy in her name.
-This scholarship will help a youth pursue their dream to serve their community as a police officer, just like Cst.
+This scholarship will help these young people pursue their dream to serve their community as police officers, just like Cst.
 Sarah Beckett did.”

 "The West Shore RCMP is happy to be part of the Cst.
-Sarah Beckett Memorial Scholarship, in doing so we remember Sarah and the legacy she created in our community,” said Constable Matt Baker, spokesperson for the West Shore RCMP.
-“With leaders like Nathaniel, Sarah would be happy to see the future of the RCMP and the community remains bright.
-Nathaniel Blondeau is a worthy recipient of the scholarship and we know he’ll go on to do great things no matter his endeavours.”
+Sarah Beckett Memorial Scholarship, in doing so we remember Sarah and the legacy she created in our community,” said Corporal Chris Dovell, spokesperson for the West Shore RCMP.
+“With leaders like Adam and EJ, Sarah would be happy to see the future of the RCMP and the community remains bright.
+Both Adam and EJ are worthy recipients of the scholarship and we know they’ll go on to do great things no matter their endeavours.”

 Cst.
-Beckett lost her life in a tragic automobile crash in 2016.
+Beckett was killed in the line of duty in 2016.
 Subsequently, the Commission created the scholarship to raise awareness of traffic safety issues and highlight the community service provided by police.
 The Commission is responsible for traffic safety education programs and makes recommendations to the CRD Board to increase road safety in the region.
 The Commission will award the $2000 scholarship annually to a post-secondary student based on demonstrated academic achievement, financial need, community service record, and an expressed interest in pursuing a career in law enforcement.

 For more about the Commission, please visit http://crdtrafficsafety.ca/